Gayathri229/NamasteReact/Episode7_DynamicRouting,SPA_useState&useEffect DeepDive.md

 Never create state variables outside your component.
 Used to create Local state variables inside functional components.
 Always call it on the top of the component(in code).
 Never create useState variable inside if else/for loops/functions/condition.
-Can creact inconsistencies.
+Can create inconsistencies.

 Routing:

-Whenever we develop routes, we've develop a routing configuration.
+Whenever we develop routes, we develop a routing configuration.
 Configuration - information that will define what will happen in a specific route/ that will tell the browser router what will happen in a specific path.
 createBrowserRouter takes list as an argument.
-Here we mention the list of paths.
-Path is an object
+Here we mention the list of paths. [check app.js file for routing] Path is an object
 Once we define the paths, we need to render it to the screen.
 This will be done by ReactProvider which is a component, that will provide the routing configuration.
 There are many routers but createBrowserRouter is the recommended one for React Projects.